Vanishing of Witten zeta function at negative integers

 \end{lemma}

-\begin{proposition} For $\Re(s)>1$, let where $\{x\}$ means fractional part of a real number $x$.
-Then \end{proposition} We remark that $\Re(s)>1$ is not the largest region in which equation \ref{int_rep_I} holds, but this is not important to us.
+Combining the two expressions of equation (\ref{completed_sum}), we obtain \begin{proposition} For $\Re(s)>1$, let where $\{x\}$ means fractional part of a real number $x$.
+Then \end{proposition} We remark that $\Re(s)>1$ is not the largest region in which equation (\ref{int_rep_I}) holds, but this is not important to us.

 As examples, here are expressions of $I_\Phi(s)$ for some low rank root systems: